kyma-incubator/knative-kafka/resources/README.md

   secretName: kafka-credentials
 ```

-If you need to specify the broker secret(s) after installation, they may also be created manually:
+Alternatively, or if you need to specify the broker secret(s) after installation, they may also be created manually:

 ```
 # Example A Creating A Kafka Secret